slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The surest sign that a man is in love is when he divorces his wife."
 -- H.L.
 Mencken [1880]*

+> *"A man usually falls in love with a woman who asks the kinds of questions he is able to answer."
+-- Ronald Colman [1891]*

 > *"Unless you love someone, nothing else makes any sense."
 -- E.E.
 Cummings [1894]*